DonaldKellett/Osiver/API.md

 Any other user error.
 The server should respond with a JSON payload containing the following fields:

-- `"message"`: A short description of the error, e.g. `"The question set with the provided ID number was not found, or you do not have the privilege to delete this problem set, or you cannot delete this problem set as you are not the owner"`
+- `"message"`: A short description of the error, e.g. `"The question set with the provided ID was not found, you do not have the privilege to delete this problem set or you cannot delete this problem set as you are not its owner"`

 ### `POST /set/modify`